-The President shall review the Recommendation of ARC, the Provost's Determination, and the report of the RC; may interview witnesses at his/her discretion; and shall make a decision in the case within 30 calendar days.
+The President shall review the Recommendation of ARC, the Provost's Determination, and the report of the RC; the President may interview witnesses at the President's discretion; and the President shall make a decision in the case within 30 calendar days.
 The President may affirm, reject, or modify the recommendations of the RC.
 The President's final decision, in writing, must be sent to the Investigator, the Director of Sponsored Research, ARC, the RC, and the Provost.